 - KMyMoney – KMyMoney is a free, open-source financial management software.
-It is easy to use and allows users to import their information.
+It’s easy to use and allows users to import their information.

 - Firefly III – Firefly III is a free and open-source personal finance manager.
-It helps you keep track of your expenses and income and allows you to create and edit transactions, accounts, and give them budgets, categories, and tags.
+It helps you keep track of your expenses and income.
+You can create and edit transactions and accounts, and give them budgets, categories, and tags.

 - GnuCash – GnuCash is an easy-to-use, personal financial accounting software which helps you track bank accounts, stocks, income, and expenses.
-It supports different currencies, can run on different operating systems and allows creating recurring transactions.
+It supports different currencies, can run on different operating systems, and allows recurring transactions.

 4. YouTube Channels

 Below are some of the personal finance channels you can share with your employees: